LEAN-96/RAG-Demystified/README.md

 ## Generation:
 In the paper for the generator BART-large , a pre-trained seq2seq transformer with 400M parameters is being used.
 However, any encoder-decoder can be used.

+1. Integration of Context: Once the documents are encoded, they are ready to be combined with the encoded query.
+This expanded context is then incorporated into the prompt for generating a response.

 "*To combine the input x with the retrieved content z when generating from BART, we simply concatenate them.*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)